 What can drivers do to keep themselves safe?

 - Pull over to a safe location to operate infotainment systems – or have a passenger do it.

 - Enter destination directions on a GPS before starting a trip.

 - Get in a habit of operating the infotainment system before starting a trip or while parked in a safe location.

 - Choose a car with voice controls that are easy to use.

-As technology advances in cars, it will be more important than ever for drivers to refrain from distracted driving.
+As technology advances in cars, it will be more important than ever for drivers to refrain from distracted driving and avoid car accidents.